NeSSrine99/farmaconnect/README.md

      If the cart is not empty, a red badge with the item count is shown.

      This badge is useful to let users know how many products they have added to their cart.

+## Step 6 : Persist Cart Using localStorage

+      To keep cart items after refreshing the page, we used `localStorage`.

+      On app startup, we check if `localStorage` contains a saved cart.
+      If yes, we load it into the cart state.
+      Whenever the cart is updated, we save the new cart to `localStorage`.

+      This helps improve the user experience by keeping cart data between sessions (temporarily, without a backend).

+## Step 7: Add "Clear Cart" Button

+      We added a new function clearCart inside the CartContext to remove all products from the cart.

+      Then, we added a button in the cart UI that calls this function when clicked.

+      This allows the user to quickly reset the cart with a single action.